2023 Kessel Fellowships

 - As early-career researchers, applicants are expected to have significant involvement in an ornithological society.
 Applicants must be an AOS member at the time of their application if they are citizens of the United States, Canada, Israel, Japan, Australia, New Zealand, and the following Western European countries: Iceland, Norway, Sweden, Finland, Denmark, Germany, The Netherlands, Belgium, Luxembourg, France, the United Kingdom, Ireland, Switzerland, Austria, Italy, Spain, and Portugal.
 Applicants who are NOT citizens of the countries listed above nor an AOS member are expected to be an active member of an ornithological society in their country or region.

-- Grants will be awarded to a single Principal Investigator (PI), not multiple PIs, although collaborators can be named in grant.
+- Grants will be awarded to a single Principal Investigator (PI), not multiple PIs, although collaborators can be named in the grant.
 The grant will be made in full in the first year, with funds sent to the PI’s institution.
 PIs that transfer to another institution during the period of their research award will need to work out with their institution whether or not the funds may transfer with them or if the institution will continue to administer the grant through its completion.
 The AOS will also consider working with a reputable third-party entity to administer the grant on the recipient’s behalf.

 - Kessel Fellowships are intended to support PIs for up to a two-year period.
 Applicants who anticipate completing their research in less than two years are eligible to apply.